-Australians love the outdoors and what a better way to explore this vast country than packing the car, loading the family tent, fishing gear, esky, sleeping bags and heading off to that special place for a getaway.
+Australians love the outdoors and what a better way to explore this vast country than packing the car, loading the essential camping gear such as family tent, fishing gear, esky, sleeping bags and heading off to that special place for a getaway.
 Queensland on the east coast of Australia has many ideal camping grounds so we set out to ask fellow bloggers to share some of their favourite spots, for camping in Queensland.

 With the Queensland climate ideally suited to camping, it’s a favourite pastime of many Queenslander’s and visitors alike.
 So come with us as we share some of the best camping spots in Queensland.